scottjaffa/smart-home/Shabbat.md

 ## About

 Shabbat mode is a set of Home Assistant blueprints which configure a house at the start/end of Shabbat or Yom Tov and automates actions during Shabbat or Yom Tov.
 It is designed to be simple yet flexible.
-Using a integration like [Jewish Calendar](https://www.home-assistant.io/integrations/jewish_calendar/), it automatically switches regardless of day of week.
+Provides schedules, separate bedroom settings for kids, meal schedules, and food warming.
 It controls lights, fans, warming devices.
 Later todo are HVAC and other home appliances.

+Using a integration like [Jewish Calendar](https://www.home-assistant.io/integrations/jewish_calendar/), it adjusts each week for candlelighting times and automatically runs regardless of day of week (for Yom Tov).